-Otter Tail requires that all inverters shall be programmed and configured per the Otter Tail Specified Settings URP (URP-SS) and any inverter power control system tested to ensure proper operation of the DER system.
+Otter Tail Power requires that all inverters shall be programmed and configured per the Otter Tail Power Specified Settings URP file (URP-SS) and any inverter power control system shall be tested to ensure proper operation of the DER system.

-The applied settings URP file format (URP-AS) shall be returned to Otter Tail prior to the witness test with the Certification of Completion and reviewed to ensure the inverter(s) configured settings conform with Otter Tail's TSM requirements.
+The applied settings URP file (URP-AS), in .CSV format, shall be returned to Otter Tail Power and reviewed to ensure the inverter(s) configured settings conform with Otter Tail Power's TSM and Utility Required Profiles.

-If the DER System utilizes multiple inverters of the same size and type, then the DER Installer only needs to return one URP-AS file to Otter Tail.
+If the DER System utilizes multiple inverters or string inverters of the same size and type, then the DER Installer only needs to return one

+URP-AS .CSV file to Otter Tail Power.

-Refer to Section 16 for examples of the Utility Required Profiles (URP).
+Refer to Section 16 for examples of Otter Tail Power's Utility Required Profiles (URP).